|

 Device control commands

-Each device control command starts with the letter x followed by
+Each device control command starts with the letter x followed by a

-a space character (optional or arbitrary space/tab in groff) and
+space character (optional or arbitrary space/tab in groff) and a

-followed by another command on the same line (except a comment).
+by another command on the same line (except a comment).

 The subcommand is basically a single letter, but to increase